smithrockmaker/3DPrinterBasics/_sources/DPLproject.md

 ### Why?

-Makerspaces are new to the Deschutes Public Library (DPL) system.
-The first of these community spaces is in the Redmond Branch Library.
-In the Redmond Makerspace there a number of resources that are planned to be available to patrons as the makerspace develops.
-The 3D printers are one of those resources.
-This is a tool to guide patrons in accessing and using the 3D printers.
+Makerspaces are a new feature of the Deschutes Public Library (DPL) system.
+The first of these community spaces was completed at the Redmond Branch Library.
+The recently completed Central Branch of the DPL system also has a Makerspace.
+In all the makerpaces there a number of resources that are available to patrons.
+Among those resources are 3D printers.
+This document is a tool to help guide patrons in accessing and using the 3D printers.
 Your feedback about this guide is always welcome as we work to improve your experience with the 3D printers in the makerspace.
 Feel free to share your insights with us with us [here](bemerson@cocc.edu).

 ### **Important Note:**